shazny/yukon/README.md

 -view student list

 NOTE-
-database is scaled to create class room date/time slots, but the system is not developed to manage the date/time slots
+database is scaled to create date/time slots for each class room and asign intructors , but the system is not developed to manage the date/time slots